This easy recipe for wonderfully flavorful broiled tomatoes with Parmesan cheese is ready in about 25 minutes.

 They are also excellent as a side dish to baked salmon.
 I broil them first, loosely cover them in foil to keep them warm on the kitchen counter, then bake the fish.

-You can keep the leftovers in the fridge for a couple of days, in an airtight container, and gently reheat them in the microwave on 50% power.
+You can keep the leftovers in an airtight container in the fridge for 3-4 days and gently reheat them in the microwave at 50% power or in a 350°F oven.
 They won't be as good as when served fresh, but they'll still be quite tasty.

 Recipe Card